maxzheng/great-life-guide/README.md

 Compassion
 ----------

-Be compassionate to better understand and help others to do more together.
+It starts with empathy to truly understand what others are feeling and going through and ends with the desire to help them.
+Its true value is it lets us truly know and connect with each other to allow trust to be formed that unifies everyone as one instead of fighting each other.

+To understand others, put yourself in their shoes and see things from their perspective while emulating their emotions in the process.

 The best way to help is to teach as other ways may actually do harm in the long run.
 And careful not to spend too much time helping others that may significantly affect your own goals.
+Each person should be provided with all the necessities to be successful, however success must earned by each person with their own hands.
+When success is given, it's not sustainable.

 Creativity
 ----------

 Think about what you can do to make things better for you and everyone.
 [Creativity wins over intelligence](https://drmbloomfield.com/blog/2018/4/12/why-creativity-is-now-more-important-than-intelligence) in the long run.

+Instead of doing the same boring things again and again, always spend some time to think of creative solutions that solve problems in less time and effort, which has a bonus of being fun too.

 Curiosity
 ---------